Skip to main content

 Finding New Adult Healthcare Providers

 When looking for a new doctor, think about the location, the accessibility of the clinic and exam rooms, the provider’s familiarity with your young adult’s medical condition, and whether the provider can coordinate care with other specialists.
-Even if your young adult stays with their current doctor after age 18, be aware that if they are admitted to the hospital, they will be placed in a hospital for adults rather than a children’s hospital.
-For more information, see The Pacer Center’s Transition to Adult Health Care.
+Even if your young adult stays with their current doctor after age 18, be aware that if they are admitted to the hospital, they will be admitted to a hospital for adults rather than a children’s hospital.
+For more information, see The Pacer Center’s Tips for a Smooth Transition.

 Legal Considerations

 Starting at age 18, or as young as age 12, federal law requires parents get written consent from their young adult (the patient) to keep access to their medical records and communications with their medical providers.
 This includes electronic access, like MyChart or similar platforms.
-The youth needs to sign a Release of Information form to continue your access to their records.
-Talk with your clinic or health system to find out what they require.
+Unless they are under Guardianship, the youth must sign a Release of Information form to allow parents to access to their youth’s medical records.
+Talk with your youth’s clinic or health system about the age this change begins and what is required for a release of information.

 In the case of mental health care, state law allows minors to maintain privacy from their parents as young as age 14.
 Learn more about these changes at Transition for Youth with Mental Health Needs.